dylanmc/CryptoBook/src/05_enigma.rst

 .. code-block:: console

-  reflector = "YRU // ... you finish the rest
+  reflectorB = "YRU // ... you finish the rest

-We use the reflector exactly the same way we used the rotor.
+In the initial setting with the rotor's ``A`` between the grey bars, we use the reflector exactly the same way we used the rotor.
 In this example, we've placed the call to ``asciiToIndex`` as the argument to the index operator: